How To Delegate Better and Get More Done

 • it helps you get more value out of your time

-• It provides headspace for more important tasks
+• it provides headspace for more important tasks

-What tasks should you be delegating?
+Which tasks should you be delegating?

 While delegation can help your business scale, delegating everything is usually a recipe for disaster.
 So, how do you distinguish the tasks you can delegate from the ones you can’t?